 However, researchers are now finding all sorts of great additional reasons to brush and floss.
 A healthy mouth can help you prevent other medical issues.
 Contrarily, an unhealthy mouth, especially one with gum disease, can increase your risk of some major health concerns such as preterm labor, stroke, heart attack, and poorly controlled diabetes.

-That’s why at Cooley and Vick DDS, we want you to understand just how important oral health is to your overall health.
+That’s why at Cooley DDS, we want you to understand just how important oral health is to your overall health.

 Your mouth can reveal a lot about your health